adelevie/parse_resource/README.md

 You can create separate Parse databases if you want.
 If not, include the same info for each environment.

-If you're using a Rack app, in an initializer, include the following:
+In a non-Rails app, include this somewhere (preferable in an initializer):

 ```ruby
 ParseResource.load!("your_app_id", "your_master_key")
 ```

-In a later version, I'll include support for non-Rails/Rack apps.

 Usage
 -----